We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 When you’re done writing your practice page, take a look at your handwriting and analyze it.
 Pay attention to spacing, the slant of your letters, their height, their form, and where they are in relation to the guidelines you used.
 The most important element you’re looking for is consistency and legibility, so go through your lines and highlight which words and letters differ most from the rest, and which could be misread.

-These are the aspects of your writing you’ll be looking to change.
-No matter if you do cursive, print, or a combination of the two, you want handwriting that is mostly the same across the page, that anybody can read clearly, and that has letters that look more or less the same.
+These are the elements you’ll need to focus on to improve your handwriting.
+No matter if you do cursive, print, or a combination of the two, you want a style that anybody can read clearly, is mostly the same across the page, and has letters that look more or less consistent.
 This doesn’t mean your handwriting should be perfect or resemble words on a screen (let alone calligraphy)—your handwriting is unique to you and you should embrace it as such.

 If there are aesthetic elements you want to change, or if you want to alter the way you write altogether, draw inspiration from others.
 A quick web search will turn up thousands of handwriting enthusiasts sharing their own pristine note pages.
 Take a look at them, find what you like (loose elements or entire styles), mimic it, and make it yours.